Meet the passionate individuals who make Phantom Regiment happen

-Dr. Snead’s career began in 1999 as Assistant Director of Bands at Judson High School in Converse, TX, where his bands received superior ratings.
+Dr. Snead’s career began in 1999 as Assistant Director of Bands at Judson High School in Converse, Texas, where his bands received superior ratings.
 He then performed professionally with the first national touring cast of the award-winning musical Blast! as a trombone, euphonium, and conductor.
-In 2003, he was appointed Education Coordinator for The Phoenix Symphony, where he served as the Project Coordinator for the 21st Century Community Learning Centers Program.
+In 2003, he was appointed Education Coordinator for The Phoenix Symphony, where he served as Project Coordinator for the 21st Century Community Learning Centers Program.
 His collaborative work with The Phoenix Symphony and Arizona State University earned him the 2005 Collegiate Community Partnership Award.
-During his graduate studies at Georgia State University, Dr. Snead served as a Site Coordinator for the nationally recognized Sound Learning Program (a music education partnership with the Atlanta Symphony Orchestra and Atlanta Public Schools).
-Dr. Snead’s success in academia led to his appointment as Assistant Professor of Music Education at the University of Minnesota, Twin Cities in 2009.
+During his graduate studies at Georgia State University, Dr. Snead served as Site Coordinator for the nationally recognized Sound Learning Program (a music education partnership with the Atlanta Symphony Orchestra and Atlanta Public Schools).
+Dr. Snead’s success in academia led to his appointment as Assistant Professor of Music Education at University of Minnesota, Twin Cities in 2009.

 He returned to arts administration in 2014 as Education Manager at The Atlanta Opera and was later named Director of Learning Programs at Lyric Opera of Chicago in 2017.
 While at Lyric Opera, Dr. Snead was actively engaged in the Opera America Education and Community Engagement Network, served on the Opera America Teaching Artist Training Task Force, and on the Partnership and Professional Learning Collective Impact Panel and for Ingenuity, Inc.